stefur/lizzy/README.md

 # Lystra

-Lystra is a simple and small app that lets [Waybar](https://github.com/Alexays/Waybar) display what is currently playing on Spotify.
-Lystra listens to DBus signals emitted by Spotify.
+Lystra is a simple and small app that lets [Waybar](https://github.com/Alexays/Waybar) display what you're currently listening to by using DBus signals.

+Lystra supports any mediaplayer supporting [MPRIS](https://wiki.archlinux.org/title/MPRIS).

 Some examples of its output here:
 <p align="center">
     <img src="assets/examples.png" alt="Examples">